ganeti/ganeti/doc/design-2.1.rst

 Where:

-- 'plj0' the message type magic fourcc, as discussed above
+- ``plj0`` the message type magic fourcc, as discussed above
-- 'msg' contains a JSON-encoded answer, its fields are:
+- ``msg`` contains a JSON-encoded answer, its fields are:

-  - 'protocol', integer, is the confd protocol version (initially just constants.CONFD_PROTOCOL_VERSION, with a value of 1)
+  - ``protocol``, integer, is the confd protocol version (initially just constants.CONFD_PROTOCOL_VERSION, with a value of 1)
-  - 'status', integer, is the error code.
-Initially just 0 for 'ok' or '1' for 'error' (in which case answer contains an error detail, rather than an answer), but in the future it may be expanded to have more meanings (eg: 2, the answer is compressed)
+  - ``status``, integer, is the error code; initially just ``0`` for 'ok' or ``1`` for 'error' (in which case answer contains an error detail, rather than an answer), but in the future it may be expanded to have more meanings (e.g. ``2`` if the answer is compressed)
-  - 'answer', is the actual answer.
-Its type and meaning is query specific.
-For example for "node primary ip by instance ip" queries it will be a string containing an IP address, for "node role by name" queries it will be an integer which encodes the role (master, candidate, drained, offline) according to constants.
+  - ``answer``, is the actual answer; its type and meaning is query
+    specific: for example for "node primary ip by instance ip" queries it will be a string containing an IP address, for "node role by name" queries it will be an integer which encodes the role (master, candidate, drained, offline) according to constants

-- 'salt' is the requested salt from the query.
-A client can use it to recognize what query the answer is answering.
+- ``salt`` is the requested salt from the query; a client can use it to recognize what query the answer is answering.
-- 'hmac' is an hmac signature of salt+msg, with the cluster hmac key
+- ``hmac`` is an hmac signature of salt+msg, with the cluster hmac key

 Redistribute Config